 1952—Army Medical Library renamed Armed Forces Medical Library.

-1956—Act of Congress moved Armed Forces Medical Library to U.S. Public Health Service (PHS) and rechristened it the National Library of Medicine (NLM).
+1956—Act of Congress moved Armed Forces Medical Library to U.S. Public Health Service (PHS) and renamed it the National Library of Medicine.

-1964—Medical Literature Analysis and Retrieval System (MEDLARS) became operational at NLM.
+1964—Medical Literature Analysis and Retrieval System (MEDLARS), a computer-based system for medical professionals to retrieve biomedical information, became operational at NLM.

 1972—TOXLINE, an online bibliographic service covering pharmacology and toxicology, became operational.